mariephlpp/News-classification/README.md

 ## Models

 From the literature review, we decided to go on with the LSVC model.
-Then, we tried ecurrent Neural Networks: a simple one, described in the literature  as well, and the Long Short Term Memory, that we saw in class and that is also commonly used for text classification.
+Then, we tried Recurrent Neural Networks: a simple one, described in the literature  as well, and the Long Short Term Memory, that we saw in class and that is also commonly used for text classification.
 Finally, we decided to try to implement a Bidirectional Encoder Representations from Transformers (BERT) model.

-### LSVM
+### LSVC

 * What is a LSVC?

 It is a linear Support Vector Machine (SVM), that is a supervised algorithm that balance power and flexibility.
 It appeared in the 60s but were well defined in the 90s.
-A SLVC fixes the kernel set to linear.
+A LSVC fixes the kernel set to linear.
 This way, it has more flexibiity to choose the penalties and loss functions.

 * Some vocabulary